Northern Spain Road Trip: Sights & Map

 - Camping Erreka in Bidart: €32/night, 10 km south, quieter, pool, bus every 30 minutes to Biarritz.

-- Camping Le Pavillon Royal (Bidart): €48/night, premium camping right by the sea, 5-star.
+- Camping Le Pavillon Royal (Bidart): €48/night, premium camping directly by the sea, 5-star.

 Bordeaux: UNESCO World Heritage Site, wine capital and architectural highlight

-To conclude the Northern Spain tour The classic French Grand Final is coming up: Bordeaux.
+The grand finale of our Northern Spain tour is a classic French experience: Bordeaux.
 The entire city center, with its 18th-century neoclassical facades, has been a UNESCO World Heritage Site since 2007.
-Over the past 20 years, the city has undergone complete renovation, become car-free, and been connected by a modern tram system – today it is one of the most elegant cities in France.
-Added to this is its proximity to some of the world's most famous wine regions.
-Médoc, Saint-Émilion, Pessac-Léognan.
-Everything is reachable within a maximum of 45 minutes by campervan.
+Over the past 20 years, the city has undergone a complete renovation, becoming car-free and connected by a modern tram system – today it's one of France's most elegant cities.
+Add to that its proximity to some of the world's most famous wine regions: Médoc, Saint-Émilion, and Pessac-Léognan.
+All of these are reachable in a maximum of 45 minutes by campervan.

-Place de la Bourse and the Miroir d'Eau: The Place de la Bourse With its symmetrical facades dating from 1749, it is the most photographed landmark in the city.
-In front of it lies the Miroir d'Eau – the world's largest reflecting pool (3,450 m²), which transforms into a shallow pool every 15 minutes during the summer and then back into a perfect mirror.
-At sunset, it's the most spectacular scene in the city, especially in April/May when the sun sinks perfectly behind the facade.
+Place de la Bourse and the Miroir d'Eau: The Place de la Bourse, with its symmetrical facades dating from 1749, is the most photographed spot in the city.
+In front of it lies the Miroir d'Eau – the world's largest reflecting pool (3,450 m²), which in summer transforms into a shallow pool every 15 minutes and then back into a perfect mirror.
+At sunset, it's the most spectacular scene in the city, especially in April and May when the sun sinks perfectly behind the facade.

-La Cité du Vin – The brilliant wine museum: Opened in 2016 on the northern outskirts of the city, the wine museum is an architectural masterpiece – a golden tower shaped like a wine glass.
+La Cité du Vin – The brilliant wine museum: Opened in 2016 on the northern outskirts of the city, this wine museum is an architectural masterpiece – a golden tower in the shape of a wine glass.
 Inside: the world's most comprehensive interactive exhibition on wine culture.
 Admission is €22, including a wine tasting on the 8th floor with panoramic views over Bordeaux and the Garonne River.
 Allow 3 hours; it's perfect for a rainy day.

 Campervan pitches in Bordeaux: